streamich/bamboo/README.md

  - [ ] `fs.readdir(path[, options], callback)`

-Times are currently resolved to millisecond accuracy, you can still use `utimes` but if you specify time in microsecod accuracy it will be rounded to milliseconds:
+Times are currently resolved to millisecond accuracy, you can still use `utimes` but if you specify time with microsecond accuracy it will be rounded to milliseconds:

  - [ ] `fs.utimes(path, atime, mtime, callback)`
  - [ ] `fs.utimesSync(path, atime, mtime)`

-We use `inotify` syscall interface (just like Node.js) from [`libaio`](http://www.npmjs.com/package/libaio) package:
+We use `inotify` syscall interface (just like `libuv` in Node.js) from [`libaio`](http://www.npmjs.com/package/libaio) package:

  - [ ] `fs.watch(filename[, options][, listener])`

-Below file watching just polls file system using `setTimeout()`.
+Below file watching just polls file system (as does Node.js) using `setTimeout()`.
 There are some incompatibilities with Node.js, see [`fslib`](http://www.npmjs.com/package/fslib):

  - [ ] `fs.unwatchFile(filename[, listener])`